Love of Life: Broadcast history

-Love of Life began, as most other television serials of that era, as a 15-minute program, airing at 12:15 pm Eastern (11:15 am Central).
+Love of Life began, as most other television serials of that era, as a 15-minute program, airing at 12:15 pm Eastern Time (11:15 am Central).
 The program became so popular, CBS expanded it to 30 minutes on April 14, 1958, moving it to noon/11:00.
-During that period, Love of Life generally placed in the ratings among the top six soaps in the 1950s and 1960s.

-Starting on October 1, 1962, the episode duration was reduced by five minutes to accommodate a newscast.
+During the 1950s and 1960s, Love of Life generally placed among the top six soaps in the ratings.
+On October 1, 1962, the program's running time was reduced by five minutes to accommodate an abbreviated network newscast.

-To accommodate the new in-house serial Where the Heart Is, starting on September 8, 1969, CBS moved Love of Life ahead 30 minutes to 11:30/10:30, which put it against the highly popular Hollywood Squares.
-As such, Love of Lifes audience share dropped from fifth place in the 1968/1969 Nielsen's to 11th in the 1969/1970 season.
-This led to a major win for NBC in 1971 by having Hollywood Squares, Jeopardy!, and the serial Days of Our Lives reach the top five of all daytime programs.
-From this date, episodes again had a full 30-minute duration.
+To accommodate the new in-house serial Where the Heart Is, on September 8, 1969, CBS moved Love of Life ahead 30 minutes to 11:30/10:30, restoring it to a full 30-minute runtime.
+The timeslot change put the series up against the highly popular Hollywood Squares on NBC, causing Love of Life's audience share dropped from fifth place in the Nielsen daytime ratings during the 1968–1969 season to 11th in the 1969–1970 season.
+This helped give NBC a major win in 1971 as Hollywood Squares, Jeopardy!, and the serial Days of Our Lives all reached the top-five-rated shows among daytime network programs.
 On March 26, 1973, episodes were again reduced to fit a 25-minute slot to accommodate a newscast.
 By this time, CBS had assumed production from the original packager, AHP, as it had with The Secret Storm.

 CBS canceled its in-house soaps Love is a Many Splendored Thing and Where the Heart Is in 1973, and The Secret Storm in early 1974.
 Love of Life managed to escape cancellation due to a brief rise in the ratings in the mid-1970s, which was due to Meg's return to the storyline.
 The show's ratings climbed as high as ninth, above General Hospital and One Life to Live, in the 1975–1976 television season.

-On April 23, 1979, CBS moved Love of Life to the 4:00/3:00 pm slot that had opened when Match Game was canceled.
-For this slot, episodes again had a full 30-minute duration, accommodating the whole slot.
-However, ratings plummeted upon relocating; an increasing number of CBS affiliates pre-empted the serial to show more profitable syndicated programming in the same manner ABC affiliates did to Love of Life's former CBS sister soap The Edge of Night, which had been airing on ABC for the last four years, also in the 4PM time slot after being cancelled by CBS four years earlier due to the expansion of As the World Turns to a full hour in December of 1975.
-In September 1979, a new, daily, syndicated version of Match Game was introduced; in some markets, the show was aired against or, on CBS affiliates, in place of Love of Life.
+On April 23, 1979, CBS moved Love of Life to the 4:00/3:00 pm slot that had opened up when the network canceled Match Game.
+Episodes once again were expanded to 30 minutes.
+However, ratings plummeted following the move; an increasing number of CBS affiliates pre-empted the serial to show more profitable syndicated programming as many ABC affiliates had done to Love of Life's former CBS sister soap The Edge of Night, which had been airing on ABC for the last four years, also in the 4:00 pm time slot after being cancelled by CBS four years earlier due to the expansion of As the World Turns to a full hour in December 1975.
+In September 1979, a new, daily, syndicated version of Match Game was introduced; in some markets, the show was aired against or, on CBS stations, in place of Love of Life.